ThisNotAlfred/blog/_posts/2024-06-27-what-if-printf-but-new.md

 }
 ```

-We’re using `std::is_same`.
-One of the very new things of modern C++ that lets us find out about type arguments during compile-time.
+We’re using `std::is_arithmatic`.
+One of the new things of modern C++ which lets us find out about type arguments during compile-time.
 In `parse_number` I used concepts for redundancy.
 I don’t think it was necessary.

 Now with all of this together we can hope it works as intended!